-NOTE: All registration fees represent the cost of a boat registration per year, regardless of if the state offers registrations that do not expire for two or three years.
+NOTE: Fees shown are annualized, to account for whether registrations last for two or three years.
 States use different size parameters to break up the vessel classes, however most states use four classes: Class A (small boats: approximately less than 16 feet overall length), Class I (medium boats: approximately 16 feet to less than 26 feet length overall), Class II (larger boats: approximately 26 feet to less than 40 feet length overall), and Class III (extra-large boats: greater than 40 feet length overall).
-Boat registration fees were compared to (i) the surrounding states of North Carolina, Tennessee, Kentucky, West Virginia, and Maryland, and (ii) Delaware and Pennsylvania to the north, and South Carolina and Georgia to the south.
+Boat registration fees were compared with (i) the surrounding states of North Carolina, Tennessee, Kentucky, West Virginia, and Maryland, and (ii) Delaware and Pennsylvania to the north, and South Carolina and Georgia to the south.
 The District of Columbia was also used in the comparison.

 One option the board could explore to raise any necessary additional revenue would be to increase boat registration fees.
-It could use at least two different approaches to do this, each raising different amounts of revenue over different periods of time (Figure 2-5).
+The board could use at least two different approaches to do this, each raising different amounts of revenue over different periods of time (Figure 2-5).
 Statute currently limits the board to increasing boat registration fees by \$5 every three years.
 An incremental approach would be for the board to raise the registration fee for all boat size classes by the statutory limit of \$5 in March 2022 (three years after the last time it raised fees in March 2019).
 This approach would raise about \$400,000 in additional revenue.